prthvk/prthvk.github.io/README.md

 <h3 id="llama-2-finetuning">Llama 2 Finetuning</h3>

 <ul>
-  <li>Efficiently fine-tuned Llama2-7B model on a single GPU using strategies such as gradient accumulation, gradient checkpointing, mixed precision training, and low-rank adaptation on the Alpaca dataset.</li>
+  <li>Efficiently fine-tuned Llama2-7B model on a single GPU using gradient accumulation, checkpointing, automatic mixed precision training, and low-rank adaptation on the Alpaca dataset with only ~42GB of memory utilization.</li>
-    <li>Achieved optimal performance of the text generation feature of the model with only ~42GB of memory utilization by the system deployed the model on HuggingFace.</li>
+    <li>Optimized model inference for Llama's general-purpose text generation feature with quantization and model compression techniques like knowledge distillation and pruning and deployed the model on HuggingFace.</li>
 </ul>

-<h3 id="computer-vision-for-american-sign-language">Computer Vision for American Sign Language</h3>
+<h3 id="computer-vision-for-american-sign-language">American Sign Language Interpreter</h3>

 <ul>
   <li>Fine-tuned a pre-trained ResNet-50 deep neural network to recognize ASL hand gestures.
 Trained the model with 27000 images and achieved 66% accuracy on an unseen test dataset.</li>